lgastako/resume/README.md

 next-generation crawling technology.

 The core of our technology stack remained from Milo.com but we were integrating with a lot of Java-based internal web services.
+Deployed internally.

 **Milo.com (Palo Alt o, CA)**<br>
 *Co-Founder and CTO, 2007 - 2010*